bblfsh/tools/README.md

 `bblfsh-tools dummy --address location:port path/to/source/code`

-Once connection with the server is working fine, you can use any other available tool in a similar way.
+Once the connection with the server is working fine, you can use any other available tool in a similar way.

 ## How to add a new tool to Babelfish Tools